 - Quality of Life improvement, as measured by Kansas City Cardiomyopathy Questionnaire (KCCQ) and EuroQoL EQ-5D

 - Functional status improvement, as measured by the New York Heart Association (NYHA) and 6-minute walk

 The HeartWare® LVAD System was approved by the US FDA on November 20, 2012 as a bridge to cardiac transplantation (reference PMA P100047).
 Patients enrolled into this study will be followed to an outcome at six months, and then patients will receive continued follow-up in a separate study.

 Intervention Model: Single Group Assignment

 Primary Purpose: Supportive Care

-||Evaluation of the HeartWare Left Ventricular Assist Device for the Treatment of Advanced Heart Failure|
+|Official Title:||Evaluation of the HeartWare Left Ventricular Assist Device for the Treatment of Advanced Heart Failure|

-- The primary endpoint is survival at 180 days which is defined as alive on the originally implanted HeartWare® LVAD or transplanted or explanted for recovery.
-Patient must survive 60 days post-explant for recovery to be considered successful.
+- The Primary Endpoint is Success at 180 Days Which is Defined as Alive on the Originally Implanted HeartWare® LVAD or Transplanted or Explanted for Recovery.
+Patient Must Survive 60 Days Post-explant for Recovery to be Considered Successful. [ Time Frame: 180 days ] [ Designated as safety issue: Yes ]The primary endpoint is success at 180 days which is defined as alive on the originally implanted HeartWare® LVAD or transplanted or explanted for recovery.
+A patient must survive 60 days post-explant for recovery to be considered successful.

 |Primary Completion Date:||August 2010 (Final data collection date for primary outcome measure)|

 Experimental: HeartWare® VAS